winderica/Damekon/README.md

     var myDanmakuPlayers = window.GenerateDanmakuPlayers("player", 3, 0);

-and then initial the object in the array using `initialize` function by passing the url:
+and then initial the object in the array using `initialize` function by passing the url(and the source of danmaku in JSON if necessary):

-    myDanmakuPlayers[0].initialize("your.url");
+    myDanmakuPlayers[0].initialize("your.url", "danmaku.src");

 or you can change the default style of danmaku by yourself using `setDefaults` function like below: